kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 ## Model implementation

-Our final model is the following, expectin to fulfill our initial pourpose and detect the most cuantity of weapos and been reliable.
+Our final model is the following, expectin to fulfill our initial pourpose and detect the most cuantity of weapos expecting to be reliable.
 ```bash
 # run this cell to begin training1
 %cd /content/yolov7
 !python train.py --batch 20 --epochs 80 --data {dataset.location}/data.yaml --weights 'yolov7_training.pt'
 ```

-The hyperparameters are calculated automatically by YOLO7 through a block of calculations for a good all pourpose training and test algotith as it is seen in the following cell
+The hyperparameters are calculated automatically by YOLOV7 through a block of calculations for a good all pourpose training and test algorithm as it is seen in the following cell

 ```bash
 hyperparameters: lr0=0.01, lrf=0.1, momentum=0.937, weight_decay=0.0005, warmup_epochs=3.0, warmup_momentum=0.8, warmup_bias_lr=0.1, box=0.05, cls=0.3, cls_pw=1.0, obj=0.7, obj_pw=1.0, iou_t=0.2, anchor_t=4.0, fl_gamma=0.0, hsv_h=0.015, hsv_s=0.7, hsv_v=0.4, degrees=0.0, translate=0.2, scale=0.9, shear=0.0, perspective=0.0, flipud=0.0, fliplr=0.5, mosaic=1.0, mixup=0.15, copy_paste=0.0, paste_in=0.15, loss_ota=1